geersenthil/geersenthil/README.md

 - 👋 Hi, I’m Geerthika Senthil
 - 👀 I’m interested in software development and data engineering.
-I have practical experience in both fields at companies like the Ministry of Attorney General and PepsiCo, where I worked in data science roles.
+I’m interested in software development and data engineering.
+I gained practical experience in both areas while working at the Ministry of Attorney General and PepsiCo.
 My Preferred Languages are:
    - Ruby on Rails for Backend Development
    - JavaScript, HTML and CSS for Frontend Development
    - Python for Data Processing & Analysis